vishalsingh2972/React-JS/Namaste React/E11-Data is the New Oil/Assignments/E11 Answers.md

 In this example, the ParentComponent holds the state (count), and it passes both the state value (count) and a function (onIncrement) down to the ChildComponent as props.
 The child component can then display the count and trigger an increment when the button is clicked.

 By lifting the state up to a common ancestor, you centralize the state management, making it easier to control and share state among components.
 This pattern is especially useful in larger React applications where multiple components need access to the same data or where the state needs to be synchronized across different parts of the application.

+- Moving the state from a lower-level component to a higher-level component in the component tree.
+This is done to share the state between multiple components that need access to the same data or to centralize the state management for better control and consistency.

+- Sometimes, when two components need to share and synchronize their state, it's often beneficial to centralize this state in their nearest common parent component.
+This involves removing the state from both child components and managing it within the parent.
+The updated state can then be passed down to the child components as props, ensuring consistent data across both.

 [Lifting Stateup](https://legacy.reactjs.org/docs/lifting-state-up.html)